 Christmas Accessories – If you’re not down with the sweaters, or want to take it a step further, grab an Illuminated Christmas Light Necklace.
 It’s just like the one they sell in the Magic Kingdom, but it’s a lot less expensive!
-This cool Fairisle Dinosaur Scarf is super cheap, so you really can’t go wrong with it, either.
+This cool Christmas Scarf is great.
 Candy Cane Elf Stockings for ladies are both practical and festive.
 These Reindeer Antlers are also pretty…uhh…stylish? 😉

 What you recommend packing for a winter Disney trip?
 Share some of your favorites in the comments.
 If you have any questions, let us know in the comments below and we will try to help!